Sometimes it seems like there are as many types of yoga as there are yogis in the world: A LOT.

 - Sit in a comfortable position with the spine straight.
 Try Sukhasana, Vajrasana, or Padmasana if you’re able to – but any comfortable seat is great.

 - Relax the mind and body.
 Close your eyes and take a few deep breaths.
 Focus on how your body feels with each breath.
-This breathing will help stimulate pranic flow within the body.
+This breathing will help stimulate the flow of energy through the pranic body.

 - Place your hands on the thighs with the palms facing upwards.